WillWiC/music-player-client/README.md

 # FlowBeats - Intelligent Music Player (React + TypeScript + Vite)

-An advanced Spotify-style web client built with React, TypeScript, Vite and Material-UI, featuring AI-powered music intelligence and personalized recommendations.
+This is a university capstone project that utilize Spotify API to build an advanced Spotify-style web client using React, with the purpose to research and build AI-powered music intelligence and personalized recommendations with a smart modern design UI/UX.

 ## ✨ Key Features